Sith: Sith temples

 The Rebels episode "Twilight of the Apprentice" features a forbidden planet called Malachor, home of an ancient Sith temple.
-The temple contains a superweapon, and can only be activated by placing a special Sith Holocron in an obelisk at the summit of the pyramid inside the temple.
+The temple contains a super-weapon and can only be activated by placing a special Sith Holocron in an obelisk at the summit of the pyramid inside the temple.
 Thousands of years prior, a battle was waged on Malachor that resulted in the deaths of its inhabitants.
 Somewhere between the events of his last appearance in Solo: A Star Wars Story and this Rebels episode, Darth Maul had become stranded on the planet.
 When Ahsoka Tano, Kanan Jarrus and Ezra Bridger arrive, Ezra is separated from them.
-He is discovered by Maul, and together, they use the Force cooperatively to solve a series of tests, and retrieve a Sith Holocron.
-With the help of Kanan and Ahsoka, they fought three Inquisitors, all of whom are killed by Maul.
-Maul then betrays his allies, blinding Kanan, and proceeds to activate the superweapon.
+He is discovered by Maul, and together, they use the Force cooperatively to solve a series of tests and retrieve a Sith Holocron.
+With the help of Kanan and Ahsoka, they fight three Inquisitors, all of whom are killed by Maul.
+Maul then betrays his allies, blinding Kanan, and proceeds to activate the super-weapon.

 Maul is defeated by a sightless Kanan, and Darth Vader arrives with the intention of retrieving the holocron, but is challenged by Ahsoka, his former Padawan.
-While the superweapon is preparing to fire, Kanan and Ezra retrieve the holocron and escape, preventing the weapon of mass destruction from being used.
+While the super-weapon is preparing to fire, Kanan and Ezra retrieve the holocron and escape, preventing the weapon of mass destruction from being used.
 Even though the temple is destabilized, Ahsoka and Vader keep fighting to the death within the rapidly crumbling building, until it eventually explodes, wounding Vader.

 The Star Wars Resistance episode "The Relic Raiders" depicts a Sith temple hidden underneath a later Jedi temple.

 End of the Sith

-Anakin's children, Leia, and Luke Skywalker would become key members of the Rebel Alliance to restore the Galactic Republic.
-Luke would be secretly tutored in the ways of the Force by Vader's own former Jedi Master, Obi-Wan Kenobi, and a powerful elder Jedi, Yoda, who also survived Darth Sidious' purge.
-Ironically, during a final confrontation between Luke Skywalker, Darth Vader and the Emperor aboard a mobile battle station known as the Death Star, the Sith lineage would end as Darth Bane prescribed that it proceed.
+Anakin's children, Leia and Luke Skywalker, would become crucial members of the Rebel Alliance to restore the Galactic Republic.
+Luke would be secretly tutored in the ways of the Force by Vader's own former Jedi Master, Obi-Wan Kenobi, and a powerful elder Jedi, Yoda, who also survived Darth Sidious's purge.
+Ironically, during a final confrontation between Luke Skywalker, Darth Vader, and the Emperor aboard a mobile battle station known as the Death Star, the Sith lineage would end as Darth Bane prescribed that it proceed.

 Sidious offered Skywalker an ultimatum to enter his service or die, and proceeded to use his Force-derived powers to torture and threaten to kill Skywalker when the latter refused to embrace the dark side of the Force.
 Experiencing a crisis of conscience at the imminent death of Skywalker, whom Vader now knew to be his son, Vader chose to intervene and kill his former master, Sidious, fulfilling the prophecy of the Chosen One.
-Vader would die of his own injuries shortly thereafter, thus apparently bringing an end to the Sith and their ancient vendetta.
+Vader would die of his injuries shortly thereafter, thus apparently bringing an end to the Sith and their ancient vendetta.

 The 2019 film The Rise of Skywalker depicts the climax of the conflict between the Sith and the Jedi, and features the group known as the Sith Eternal, led by a resurrected Darth Sidious.
-When Sidious meets his second and permanent demise at the hands of his granddaughter Rey, it marked the permanent end of the Sith.
+Sidious's second and final demise at the hands of his granddaughter Rey marks the irrevocable end of the Sith.